A list of some fun things to do in Brisbane city, the sunny capital of Queensland.

 2. Walk across the iconic Story Bridge

-The Story Bridge is a massive steel structure that spans over the Brisbane River and is probably one of Brisbane’s most iconic landmarks.
+The Story Bridge is a massive steel structure that spans over the Brisbane River and is probably one of the most iconic Brisbane landmarks.

-Walking across the sidewalk on the bridge provides excellent views of the city, especially at night when all the skyscrapers are lit up.
+Walking across the sidewalk on the bridge provides excellent views of Brisbane city, especially at night when all the skyscrapers are lit up.

-You can even climb to the top of the Story Bridge for an even better view and a bit of an adrenaline rush.
+You can even climb to the top of the Story Bridge for a better view of the Brisbane skyline and a bit of an adrenaline rush.
 Book your tickets for the climb here.